-Paul Lester did not mention Brown and Williamson's right-wing associations in his response to the funding controversy.
-Instead, he expressed his own "libertarian streak," as Jim Smith cuttingly put it.294 At the same time, the explanation Lester offered indicated how the Folsom Street Fair had changed in its first eleven years and how Lester's political philosophy would mold it further into the late 1990s.
-Far from a "fair for all ages," as journalist Charles Linebarger described it in 1986, Lester was quick to point out the adult orientation of the fair and its advertisers, assuring that no children had seen the cigarette advertisements.295 He then mimicked the exact argument for personal freedom that activists like Jim Smith and Robert Bray derided: "We still have a right to choose and make choices here in California," he blurted out to journalist Dennis Conklin.
+In his response to the funding controversy, Paul Lester did not mention Brown and Williamson's right-wing associations.
+Instead, he expressed his own "libertarian streak," as Jim Smith cuttingly put it.294 At the same time, Lester's explanation indicated how the Folsom Street Fair had changed in its first eleven years and how Lester's political philosophy would mold it further into the late 1990s.
+Far from a "fair for all ages," as journalist Charles Linebarger described it in 1986, Lester quickly pointed out the adult orientation of the fair and its advertisers, assuring that no children had seen the cigarette advertisements.295 He then mimicked the exact argument for personal freedom that activists like Jim Smith and Robert Bray derided: "We still have a right to choose and make choices here in California," he blurted out to journalist Dennis Conklin.
 "This is San Francisco."296